metadata toggle

 Contact with the veterinary medicinal product should be avoided.
 This is especially important for people with known hypersensitivity to sulphonamides.

 Avoid inhalation of dust.
-Wear either a disposable half-mask respirator conforming to European Standard EN149 or a non-disposable respirator conforming to European Standard EN140 with filter EN143 when handling this product.
+Wear either a disposable half-mask respirator conforming to European Standard EN149 or a non-disposable respirator conforming to European Standard EN140 with filter EN143 when handling this veterinary medicinal product.

 Avoid contact with skin.
-Rubber gloves should be worn when handling this product.
+Rubber gloves should be worn when handling this veterinary medicinal product.
 In the case of contact with skin, wash with soap and water.

-If symptoms develop following exposure such as a skin rash or difficulty with breathing and irritation persists, seek medical advice.
+If symptoms develop following exposure such as a skin rash or difficulty with breathing and irritation persists, seek medical advice immediately and show the package leaflet or label to the physician.

 Wash hands thoroughly after use.